UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 * Cannot be combined with cyclic or uniqueness parameters.
 * Cannot be combined with weighted randomization functions.
 * To configure the mean and std_deviation use the ``set_rand_dist_mean()`` and ``set_rand_dist_std_deviation()`` procedures respectively.
 * If not configured, the default mean will be (max-min)/2 and the default std_deviation will be (max-min)/6.
+These two default values have no special meaning other than giving a fair distribution curve.
 * To clear the configured mean and std_deviation and go back to the default, use ``clear_rand_dist_mean()`` and ``clear_rand_dist_std_deviation()`` procedures respectively.